EnormoQB/EnormoQB-Frontend-v2/README.md

 # Features

-- Unified website with different privileges (members / admin / super admin).
+- Unified website with different privileges (Admin / Reviewer / Exam-setter / Contributor).

-- For Member

-  - Login/signup through a Google email address maintaining member's anonymity.
-  - Member can contribute questions by filling out required details to get them approved by the admins.
-  - Member can view their pending, rejected and approved questions.
-  - On rejection, member can edit the question according to the feedback provided by the admin and resubmit it.
-  - On approval, member will earn a point that will be stored in their wallet and they can use their points to buy vouchers and EnormoQB swags from the store.
-  - Member can delete questions from pending and rejected questions.

 - For Admin

-  - Login/signup through a Google email address.
-  - Admin will be responsible for approving or rejecting the questions submitted by the members.
-  - On reviewing a question number of similar questions will be displayed and the admin can check the list of similar questions and approve/reject the question accordingly.
+  - Maintain the question bank.
+  - Assign and change roles.
+  - Has all access rights.

+- For Reviewer

-  - Admin will be able to send feedback on rejection.
+  - Review submitted questions and give feedback on rejection.
-  - Admin can flag a question if they find it inappropriate.
-Once flagged the member's account would be frozen for 7 days.
-  - Admin can also contribute questions.
+  - Freeze spam user's account.
+  - Contribute questions like any other contributor.
+  - Request contributions in topics having less number of questions.

+- For Exam-setter

+  - Have all rights of a reviewer.
-  - Admin can generate question papers by filling out required details.
+  - Generate question papers through an automatic system.
-  - Admin can preview the generated paper, add more questions, reorder the questions and print the question paper.
+  - The permission to generate the paper will be valid for 48 hours and after that exam setter's role will get demoted to the reviewer by the admin.
-  - Admin can also view and download the previously generated question papers.
+  - View and download the previously generated question papers.
-  - Admin can request members to contribute questions if there are less questions in any topic.

-- For Super Admin
+- For Contributor

-  - Super admin is responsible for converting role of a member to an admin and vice versa.
-  - Super admin can manage the question bank and question papers.
+  - Contribute questions via a form.
+  - Manage their pending, rejected, and approved questions(View/Delete).
+  - View previous year's papers.
+  - Be rewarded for contributions through EnormoQB points system.

 <a id="tech-stack"></a>